Steven Alan Bennett

 Named the inaugural principal of the Isaacs Early Childhood School, a large, public preschool for special needs students in a Dallas suburb, Elaine collaboratively designed the building, developed the curriculum and assessment tools, and selected and trained the staff.
 During her tenure, the school grew to become one of the largest public preschools in Texas, at one point consisting of 850 students and 110 staff members.
 Elaine served as principal until 2013, when she retired to pursue her artistic and philanthropic interests.

-She lives with her husband, Steven Alan Bennett, in San Antonio, Texas, where they are very involved in various philanthropic pursuits.
-One held very close to their hearts is an orphanage in Kenya that cares for and educates children who have become orphans due to the AIDs epidemic.
+She lives with her husband, Steven Alan Bennett, in San Antonio, Texas where they are involved in various cultural and philanthropic pursuits.
+One held very close to their hearts is an orphanage in Kenya that cares for and educates orphans.
+Elaine and Steven are co-organizing two art shows in 2021 in conjunction with PoetsArtists, “Iconic” and “Painting the Figure Now IV,” both of which will be exhibited at Wausau Museum of Contemporary Art and will feature original figurative realist paintings.

-In addition, Elaine and Steven are art collectors who specialize in realist paintings of women by women artists.
+In addition, Elaine and Steve are art collectors who specialize in realist paintings of women by women artists.
 This undertaking has afforded them the opportunity to meet women artists, many of whom struggle with gender bias and discrimination, and to create a collection of paintings of women from all walks of life.
-Presently, Elaine is curator of the art exhibition “Visions of Venus/Venus’s Visions,” which will open at the Zhou B Art Center in Chicago, Illinois, in April 2018.
-The show will feature original realist paintings and will be the subject of a forthcoming edition of Poets and Artists magazine.
+The art, but more importantly, these relationships have made their lives richer in countless ways.